dgupta7/3dpredictsim/Manual.md

 - muscle_spanning_joint_INFO.... (info on indexes of muscles that span each dof)
 - MuscleInfo_... (coefficient of the polynomials)

+### Save MT parameters

+You also have to save the muscle-tendon paramaters of an opensim model to a .mat file.
+You can do this for example using the function *3dpredictsim\MuscleModel\Rajagopal2015\SaveMuscleParam.m*

 ### Create casadi functions

 We then create casadi functions for the most important matlab functions used in the optimization.
 You can create these casadi functions using the script *CasadiFunctions_all_mtp_CreateDefault.m*.
 On Line 11 you can select the folder where the casadi functions will be saved.